-You've found a new project dedicated to one of America's greatest families.
+You've found a new resource dedicated to one of America's greatest families.

 There's already a lot of solid information here, mostly biographical, and more is being added on a regular basis.
 I hope a few unfinished corners won't drive anyone away.

 More.
 Much more.
 I have extensive archives of related material and years of research on hand, and I plan to put much of it up here for public reference and entertainment.
 (Not as much as I plan to put into the forthcoming book, but I do have to get you to buy it, after all!)

 This is intended to be an open, collaborative project.
 Please do feel free to connect with me and the Gilbreth community if you are at all interested in ongoing efforts, discussion and participation.
 I hope to build on the knowledge and interest of everyone even lightly concerned with the topic, whether they are from the engineering community, just fans and admirers of this wonderful family and its lasting accomplishments or — please! — family themselves.

 So, if you share my interest in the Gilbreth family, to any degree, drop me a note.
 Comments, questions, encouragement, ideas and big family jokes I haven't heard all welcome.